George Sargent (businessman): Death and aftermath

 George Sargent died at home, aged 62, 13 August 1921, after leaving the office somewhat earlier than usual on the previous evening.
 He was buried at Waverley Cemetery.

 Charlotte took George Sargent's place on the board of the company, but the absence of George Sargent's meticulous operational management began to be reflected in a much poorer financial performance, by early 1924.
 1923 was described as being "a wretched year" for the company.
 A committee of five businessmen, who were also shareholders, was set up to inquire into its affairs, in February 1924.
 The business troubles were seen by some to have hastened Charlotte's death, which occurred on 15 May 1924, and to have further affected the already poor health of her son, Foster.

 Foster Henry Hartley Sargent, around the year of his death.

 The disagreements between the directors of the company became even more pronounced, after Charlotte's death.
 In July 1924, Charles Bridges took over as General Manager.
-Foster had apparently been offered and declined the position of General Manager, but in August 1924 the board had appointed him as General Manager of the factory, at a salary of £1,000 per year, The opposing faction on the board saw this new role as unnecessary, and the board motion appointing him to it was later rescinded.
+Foster had apparently been offered and declined the position of General Manager, but in August 1924 the board had appointed him as General Manager of the factory, at a salary of £1,000 per year.
+The opposing faction on the board saw this new role as unnecessary, and the board motion appointing him to it was later rescinded.
 Foster Sargent may have retained only minority support on the board, by the end of August 1924, when the committee's report was released and he stood down temporarily as Chairman, to recuperate.

 The family connection with the company ended, in 1924, the year that both Charlotte Sargent and her son died.
 Foster Sargent, died only months after his mother.
 He died after falling from a cliff, at Medlow Bath, on 24 September 1924, not long before he was expecting to return to work.
 Evidence was given, by his wife, at a coronial inquiry, that he did not have work-related worries, was in good spirits, and was looking forward to this return to work, but that was not consistent with the very troubled circumstances of Sargents Limited at the time.
 His death was determined to be an accidental death, but possibly was suicide.
-He was survived by his widow, Mary Evelyn, known as Evelyn, who was the sister of R.W.
-Winning, and the five children of his first marriage, Frank, Ivor, Geoffrey, Nancy, and Elizabeth (known as 'Betty').
+He was survived by his widow, Mary Evelyn (nee Proud), known as Evelyn, who was the sister-in-law of R.W.
+Winning, and Frank, Ivor, Geoffrey, Nancy, and Elizabeth (known as 'Betty'), the five children of his first marriage to Elaine Violet (nee Starkey), who died in 1914.
 His estate was valued at £54,654, and was bequeathed to his wife and his children, in equal shares.
 Evelyn lived until 1972.
+George and Charlotte, and Foster and his two wives lie in adjacent graves at Waverley Cemetery.